A Study on the Origin of Christianity

 "The next day Paul and the rest of us went to see James, and all the elders were present."
 Acts 21:18

-The most important James in the Gospels is by far number 7: James the Greater, son of Zebedee, brother of John and disciple of Jesus.
+The most important James in the Gospels is by far number 7: James the Greater, son of Zebedee, brother of John and disciple of Jesus (18 references).
 He is one of the three main disciples of Jesus with Peter and John.

 "In the Gospels these three [Peter, James and John] spend more time with Jesus than anyone else does during his entire ministry."
 B. Ehrman Did Jesus Exist? p.148